GoosiferIO/ztalib/docs/docs/index.md

 # Install

-The easiest way to start using ztalib is to use the Python bindings, which are available on PyPI:
+The easiest way to start using ztalib is to use the Python bindings, which are available on PyPI as `pyzta`:

 ```bash
 pip install pyzta